-Most schools expect a letter of recommendation from the applicant's Health Professions Advisory Committee, if such a committee exists.
-If a student applies independently of the committee, the professional schools may question why the applicant chose to by-pass the committee.
+Most schools expect a letter of recommendation from the applicant's Health Professions Advisory Committee.
+This letter is also known as a Committee Letter.
+If a student applies independently of the committee, professional schools may question why the applicant chose to by-pass the committee.

 This committee letter is a description of your career at Ithaca College, both in and out of the classroom.
 It generally consists of a discussion of your academic record, your extracurricular activities, outside work you have done to prepare for a healthcare career, and a brief evaluation of your HPAC Interview.